Leadwerks/Documentation/3dspace.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/3dgrid_222box.png?raw=true)

-Try drawing a few different boxes on a 3D grid on paper.
+Try drawing a few different boxes on a 3D grid on paper, and label the coordinate of each corner of the box.
 This will help you train your brain to think in 3D.

 ## Coordinate System Handedness